OpenLMIS/adjustment-reason-migration/README.md

 ```bash
 cp sample-config/.env .
 ```
-You can also use the .env file you are using for the OpenLMIS distribution - the configuration is compatible.

 Then edit the file, so that it points to your database.
 The script needs to connect to PostgreSQL database instance which OpenLMIS is using.

+**Note:** You can also use the .env file you are using for the OpenLMIS distribution - the configuration is compatible.

 Next simply run the migration script using Docker Compose: